-Report the mass of the pre-sampling Hg spike in micrograms (μ g), calculated according to Equation 12B-1 in Performance Specification 12B rounded to three significant figures-using scientific notation.
-For example, "0.0144 μ g" should be reported as "1.44E-2."
+Report the mass of the pre-sampling Hg spike in micrograms (μ g), calculated according to Equation 12B-1 in Performance Specification 12B using scientific notation.
+For example, "0.0144 μ g" should be reported as "1.4E-2."
 The "E" must be capitalized, and the field must not contain spaces in between the characters.
 Do not use "plus" characters after the "E" when reporting concentrations greater than or equal to one.
-For example, "1.44 μ g" should be reported as "1.44E0."
-Report only one figure leading non-zero digit to the left of the decimal point, and one digit after the decimal point.
+For example, "1.44 μ g" should be reported as "1.4E0."
+Report only one leading non-zero digit to the left of the decimal point, and one digit after the decimal point.
 For data prior to September 9, 2020, report the mass in scientific notation rounded to three significant figures.
 For example, if the mass of Hg is 0.159 μ g/scm, report 1.59E-1.